Comparing E-MOSAICS predictions of high-redshift proto-globular clusters with JWST observations in lensed galaxies: Discussion

 \item Uncertainties in stellar population models: We use simple stellar populations from the FSPS model \citep{Conroy_Gunn_and_White_09, Conroy_and_Gunn_10} to calculate cluster luminosities as it includes \textit{JWST} filters.
 The default model with Padova isochrones does not include effects such as binary star evolution or stellar rotation, which are more important at lower metallicities and could increase the brightness of stellar populations in the UV \citep{Levesque_et_al_12, Stanway_et_al_16, Eldridge_et_al_17}.
 Similarly, in very young populations, ionised gas can be of similar importance as the stellar light in UV and optical bands \citep{Reines_et_al_10}, thus uncertainties in its modelling (covering fraction, etc.) could have large effects in the stellar population models.
 A lack of (or underestimate of) such effects in stellar population modelling may simultaneously affect both the simulations (lower than expected luminosities) and observations (higher than expected masses).
 We do not test the effect of using BPASS isochrones \citep{Eldridge_et_al_17} in FSPS as they have a fixed Salpeter IMF, leading to higher $M/L$ at all ages relative to a Chabrier IMF, even with binary star evolution.
 However, relative to a Salpeter IMF with Padova isochrones, the BPASS isochrones lead to luminosities that are $\approx20$--$60$ per cent brighter between ages of $1$--$10^3 \Myr$.
-This luminosity increase is potentially enough to account for the offset between observations and simulation predictions in both luminosity and mass.
-However, as we discuss next, changes in mass-to-light ratios can be compensated by changes in galaxy mass selection (for fixed luminosity selection).
+This luminosity increase is potentially enough to account for the offset between observations and simulation predictions in both luminosity and mass, although, as we discuss next, changes in mass-to-light ratios can be compensated by changes in galaxy mass selection (for fixed luminosity selection).
+One effect that might apply predominantly to star clusters is an increase in UV luminosities due to helium-enhanced stars in proto-GCs \citep{Katz_et_al_24}, but more work is needed to understand the extent of the effect for stellar populations at different ages and metallicities, and in different wavebands.

 \item Uncertainties in stellar IMF: Some works suggest the stellar IMF may be top-heavy at high redshifts \citep[e.g.][]{Cameron_et_al_24, Mowla_et_al_24}.
 As with effects like binary star evolution, a top-heavy IMF will make young stellar populations more luminous for a given mass.
 We tested this with FSPS by using a Kroupa IMF with a flatter high mass power-law index of $\alpha = -1.5$ (noting that this is no longer consistent with the Chabrier IMF used in the EAGLE model, which would require also recalibrating the stellar feedback model, e.g. as in \citealt{Barber_Crain_and_Schaye_18}).
 We find that a top-heavy IMF does not significantly change the predictions for brightest cluster luminosities, as the lower mass-to-light ratios leads to selection of lower-mass galaxies (in this case by a factor $\approx 2$) with lower-mass clusters.
 Instead, the main effects of a top-heavy IMF are that the brightest clusters become significantly younger (median ages $<10 \Myr$ at all redshifts $z \geq 1$ for F150W, $<20 \Myr$ for F444W) and lower mass (median masses $\sim 10^5 \Msun$).